Call our office today to schedule your appointment!

 At Dental Partner of Vero Beach, we recognize that while emergency dental situations are rare, they do occur.
-If you have a dental emergency, an issue that may have just occurred, or a serious condition, do not hesitate to call us.
-We will always try to see emergencies as soon as possible during or after hours.
+If you or your child has a dental emergency, an issue that may have just occurred, or a serious condition, do not hesitate to call us.
+We will always try to see emergencies within 24 hours.

-Call Dental Partners of Vero Beach in Vero Beach, FL, for emergency dentist services at (772) 569-4118 today if you have:
+Call Dental Partners of Vero Beach in Vero Beach, FL, for emergency dentist services at (772) 569-4118 today if you or your child has:

 • Trauma to a natural tooth